project-chip/connectedhomeip/examples/lighting-app/efr32/README.md

-# CHIP EFR32 Lock Example
+# CHIP EFR32 Lighting Example

 An example showing the use of CHIP on the Silicon Labs EFR32 MG12.